PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 transactional invariant check.
 The implementation no longer rebuilds a global consumer map inside its rewrite loop.

+The related unary→binary full-post fan-out implementation is mechanically owned by the same family.
+It preserves non-commutative operand order, matching pre-permutations, static/dynamic broadcast metadata, quantization-grid guards, multiple inverse-post branches, and the optional legacy adapter.
+Its complete 305-line implementation moved with an identical AST after broadcast signature reconciliation became a shared core helper.
+The lowerer retains a thin compatibility wrapper, while its six production positions remain unchanged for the subsequent indexed-runner checkpoint.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes, fan-out-safe bypass of a second Reshape, and strict single-user chain collapse,